 These nootropics are used for treating Psychiatric and Neurological disorders and research backs up the claims of these medicinal plants.
 According to Ayurveda, these herbs work more effectively when combined with other herbs of similar nature.
 A common combination used by Ayurvedic doctors is Bacopa Mennieri and Ashwagandha.

-These two herbs when combined are highly beneficial in improving brain function, regulating hormones, improving the mood, and supporting and production of neurotransmitters.
+These two herbs when combined are highly beneficial for improving brain function, regulating hormones, improving the mood, and supporting and production of neurotransmitters.

-Several studies on Ashwagandha and Bacopa Mennieri have proven their ability in treating Depression.
-These herbs have been studied for its effects on stress, depression and anxiety, and in all these studies they have been proven to be highly effective.
-(1)(2)
+Several clinical trials on Ashwagandha and Bacopa Mennieri have proven their ability in treating Depression.
+These herbs have been studied for its effects on stress, depression, and anxiety, and in all these studies they have been proven to be highly effective. (see study 1 & study 2)

 The most common way for doctors to treat depression is to put patients on anti-depressants.
 Most anti-depressants are “Selective Serotonin Reuptake Inhibitors” aka SSRIs.

-St. Johns Wort is gaining much attention for its ability to support healthy levels of neurotransmitters such as Serotonin, Dopamine and Norepinephrine (3).
-In studies, it has improved symptoms of depression similarly to standard anti-depressants (4).
+St. Johns Wort is gaining much attention for its ability to support healthy levels of neurotransmitters such as Serotonin, Dopamine, and Norepinephrine (see study).
+In studies, it has improved symptoms of depression similarly to standard anti-depressants (see study).
 Note that it also has little or no side effects, especially when compared to most SSRIs which can be quite problematic in other areas of life (Eg. Reduced sexual desire, etc)

 B-Vitamins can be found in Berries, Eggs, Lean meats, Organ meats, Fish, Chicken, and Dark leafy vegetables.